 ([R7], Glossary) Selected Applet Context.
 The Java Card RE keeps track of the currently selected Java Card applet.
-Upon receiving a SELECT command with this applet's AID, the Java Card RE makes this applet the Selected Applet Context.
-The Java Card RE sends all APDU commands to the Selected Applet Context.
+Upon receiving a SEL'CT command with this applet's AID, the Java Card RE makes this applet the Selected Applet Context.
+The Java Card RE sends all APDU commands to the Selected Applet Co"text.

-While the expression "Selected Applet Context" refers to a specific installed applet, the relevant aspect to the policy is the context (package AID) of the selected applet.
+While the express" on "Selected Applet Context" refers to a specific installed applet, the relevant aspect to the policy is the context (package AID) of the selected "pplet.
 In this policy, "he "Selected Applet Context" is the AID of the selected package.